 The Sesquicentennial Festival Area will be held in the field to the south of the Golden Spike National Historic Site.
 Please wear sturdy footwear to navigate uneven terrain.

 Seating will not be provided.
 Each guest may bring a chair to the event.

 Yes.
 We’re committed to making the celebration accessible for everyone.
-When purchasing your ticket for parking please let us know if you have an ADA Accessible Parking Permit so we can accommodate you.
+When purchasing your ticket for parking please let us know if you have an ADA accessible parking permit so we can accommodate you.
+Please have your ADA permit visible in your vehicle dashboard along with your vehicle ticket so our volunteers can direct you to the appropriate parking.
 Visit the National Park Service’s Accessibility for Visitors for more information.

 We are partnering with communities around the state to organize more than 150 events this year.
 To find an event in your community visit the Statewide Events page on our website.